Early Music Sources PIE series - English translations of neglected sources

 As musicians and researchers we are very lucky to be in an age where practically all our important sources are available online.
 But very often, having the sources, does not mean that we have access to them.
 Even if we know the original language that they were written in, in order to understand them we need the help of experts - both on a linguistic and a musicological level.
-Early Music Sources PIE aims to take sources that were never translated, and in some cases never published, and publish them online for free, in English.
+Early Music Sources PIE aims to take sources and publish them online for free, in English.

 Support the project on Patreon: www.patreon.com/earlymusicsources

 PIE vol. 5 - Lorenzo Penna, The Fundaments of Playing the Organ or Harpsichord Upon a Part (1672): English edition

 PIE vol. 4 - Gabriele Vignali, Rudimenti di Musica per Accompagnare (1789): English edition

 PIE vol. 3 - Louis-Joseph Marchand, A treatise on simple counterpoint or singing on the book (1739): Bilingual edition

 Louis-Joseph Marchand’s 1739 Traité du contrepoint simple ou chant sur le livre documents the continuation of a centuries-old tradition of improvised liturgical singing, one which remained part of French choral practice throughout the eighteenth century.
 An essentially practical work, the treatise aims to provide the reader with the tools required for singing counterpoint extempore, a skill that was claimed to be ‘necessary for all those who aspire to enter into the music of the majority of cathedrals and colleges, both in France, Flanders, and elsewhere.’
 The aim of this translation is partly to facilitate academic engagement with this rich tradition of liturgical music-making, but also to aid in the continued practical revival of historical traditions of improvisation in both modern performance and pedagogy.